Open-Travelers/travelers-toolkit/README.md

 One day I'd like for this to become a fully fledged level-editor, but a level-viewer is an important milestone.

-NO RENDERER IMPLEMENTED YET.
-CURRENTLY ONLY SERVES TO PARSE INTERNAL LEVEL AND CHARACTER DATA.

 ## Currently supported builds
 - E3 Demo
 - Gamceube retail